Hyundai Motor plants in extra weekend run, S.Korea truckers' strike continues

 The Transport Ministry said on Saturday it planned to meet with union representatives to continue talks aimed at ending the strike and called on union members to return to work immediately.

+The truckers' union's Busan chapter chief Song Cheon-seok told Reuters members are ready to up the ante to push their demands.

+Song reiterated union policy it will not stop non-union trucks from passing.
+It is targeting mostly vehicles transporting chips, auto parts, petrochemical products and fresh foods, he said.

 About 7,350 truckers, a third of the 22,000 members of the Cargo Truckers Solidarity union, were expected to be on strike on Saturday, the Transport Ministry said.
-The government estimates about 6% of the country's 420,000 truckers are unionised.
+It estimates about 6% of the country's 420,000 truckers are unionised.

-The union has contended a larger number of truck drivers were on strike and that many non-union truckers are also choosing not to work.
+The union contends a larger number of truckers were on strike and many non-union truckers are also choosing not to work.

-A Hyundai Motor union official said production at the Ulsan plants picked up slightly on Friday in some lines and the factory was operating at about 60% capacity overall, slightly higher than the 50% to 60% level in Thursday.
+A Hyundai Motor union official said production at the Ulsan plants picked up slightly on Friday and the factory was operating at about 60% capacity overall, slightly higher than the 50% to 60% level on Thursday.

 Hyundai declined to specify the status of its operations or delivery of finished cars.